DHTMLX/docs-todolist/docs/guides/working_with_server.md

 });
 ~~~

-After integrating the multiuser backend into your app, you can simplify collaboration between users and enable them to keep track of any changes via the UI in a real time.
+With multiuser backend configured, users see each other's changes in the UI in real time.

 ### Example

-The snippet below shows how to configure the multiuser backend to track changes of other users in a real time:
+The example below configures the multiuser backend to track changes in real time:

 <iframe src="https://snippet.dhtmlx.com/82ayq2lk?mode=js" frameborder="0" class="snippet_iframe" width="100%" height="500"></iframe>

-## Customization of server events
+## Customize server events

-You can define your own logic for handling server events.
-For this purpose, you need to pass the **handlers** object to the `RemoteEvents.on(handlers)` method.
-The **handlers** object should have the following structure:
+Define custom logic for handling server events by passing a `handlers` object to the `RemoteEvents.on(handlers)` method.
+The `handlers` object has the following structure:

 ~~~js {}
 {